STYJ/Web3-Utils-Repo/README.md

 Due to Gnosis multisig UI, adding or remove reserve has to be done via MEW / MyCrypto.
 This script generates the data field required for those functions.

+### `genLimitOrderParams.js` - Generate limit order params
+Generate the limit order parameters needed for a limit order.
+Works with either private key or the HD wallet provdier in the .env file

 ### `get_liquidity_params.py` - Get liquidity params
 `python3 get_liquidity_params.py --input ./config/liquidity_input_params.json --get params`